Commitment rules

 Still, she does it quickly and says, “No, let’s have surgery”.

-(“I’m a very practical person,” he explains to me).
-The complex surgery succeeds without complications; Chiara continues to have a functioning pancreas and undergoes six months of adjuvant chemotherapy to consolidate the effects of the operation.
-“I tolerated the drug well, I hadn’t even lost all my hair, I was quite happy,” she says.
+(“I’m a very practical person,” he explains).
+The complex surgery succeeds without complications; Chiara continues to have a functioning pancreas and undergoes six months of adjuvant chemotherapy to consolidate the operation’s effects.
+“I tolerated the drug well; I hadn’t even lost all my hair; I was quite happy,” she says.

 METASTASES